 That residence permit?
 Yeah, they can take that away if you’re a dummie.
 Keep your grades above average!
 If you thought the criteria to get financial help was stringent, prepare to fight off homelessness, courtesy of the Dutch government.
 Your school is required by law to report your sub-par grades to the IND (who will then revoke your residency permit), leaving you out on your ass.

 There are plenty of world-renowned Dutch universities that teach in English.
-To really get a Dutch education, it’s not totally insane to learn some Dutch.
+But to really get a Dutch education, it’s not totally insane to learn some Dutch.

-Will I be able to study in the Netherlands after Brexit?
+Will I be able to study in the Netherlands now Brexit has occurred?

 What financial information do Dutch universities require?